csh3/RegCloser/README.md

 ## 1. Introduction
 The novel robust regression framework proposed in RegCloser is a general approach to DNA sequence assembly.
 It is applicable to both NGS and TGS data.
 In combination with any scaffolding methods, it can be used as a genome gap-closing tool.
 In the OLC paradigm of de novo assembly, the existing methods find a layout of reads by greedy search.
 In contrast, the robust regression approach generates a global optimal layout, which is the minimizer of a convex loss function.

-RegClosure can currently be used or tested in the following scenarios.
+RegCloser can currently be used or tested in the following scenarios.

 * Improve genome N50 by existing NGS libraries.
 * De novo genome assembly of microbial genomes by NGS technology with high fidelity.
-* Generate a global optimal layout in the de novo assembly of TGS data.
+* Generate a globally optimal layout in the de novo assembly of TGS data.

 ## 2. Installation
 You can download the software package by the command: